 The Fat But End and The Finger Holder Tape Job

 The top shaft is a great example of using tape to lock your fingers in place.
-This type of tape job is great for a player who often gets checked a lot or someone looking for a Lil extra security.
+This type of tape job is great for a player who often gets checked a lot or someone looking for a little bit of extra security.
 To get this effect all you have to do is use strips of tape and make placements where your fingers will be.
 I suggest wearing your gloves when you do this.
-The fat butt end concept is used to have a little extra weight when cranking a shot and a strong hand hold.
+The fat butt end concept is used to have a little extra weight when cranking a shot and a strong handhold.

 The Baseball Butt End and The Donut Lacrosse Tape Jobs

-The Nike Pursuit is a pretty grippy shaft comparable to one of those old Brine Swizzbeats which is why it’s taped this way.
-It allows the shafts grip to still appear but less frequent allowing your hand to move more freely.
+The Nike Pursuit is a pretty grippy shaft comparable to one of those old Brine Swizz Beatz which is why it’s taped this way.
+It allows the grip of the shaft to still appear but for less frequent allowing your hand to move more freely.
 There is no tape at the top of the shaft which allows a strong grip when cradling the ball one-handed or just through traffic.

-Tape is a personal preference for any player and there is no right or wrong way to do it.
+Lacrosse tape is a personal preference for any player and there is no right or wrong way to do it.
 Experiment with different styles to see which one you like the most and then stick with it.
-Keeping your stick as consistent as you can is always the move.
-Lastly, If you have any suggestions for articles or something we missed feel free to comment below or shoot us an email at [email protected] Thanks Again for reading and don’t forget to subscribe to our newsletter for all the major advancements and latest news.
+Keeping your lacrosse stick as consistent as you can is always the move.
+Thanks, Again for reading and don’t forget to subscribe to our newsletter for all the major advancements and latest lacrosse news.